priyanshuuu9555/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-This is the Tic Tac Toe game i made using HTL,CSS,JS
+This is the Tic Tac Toe game i made using HTML,CSS,JS